Louis Breithaupt (tanner): Biography

 Breithaupt quickly became a prominent local figure in Berlin.
 In 1862, he paid $10,000 for the construction of the three-storey American Block at the northeast corner of King Street and Queen Street.
 This multi-purpose commercial building contained storefronts along King Street which were rented out to merchants, as well as a hotel entrance (along with its bar and hall) and the entrance to his office and leather goods store along Queen Street.
 The upper floors were used for hotel rooms in what was known as the American Hotel, possibly due to Breithaupt's American origins.
 Some of the American Block's earliest mercantile tenants included Tyson's Grocery and a boot and shoe store owned by William Niehaus, both occupying King Street storefronts.

 In 1866, Breithaupt was elected to the Waterloo County council, and in 1867 his tanning business (known periodically as the Eagle Tannery) was prominently advertising the sale of sole leather, leather findings, and bookbinders' stock, among other goods, at his retail store on Queen Street within the American Block.
 He suffered a significant setback that year when his tannery was destroyed by fire, but he rebuilt and continued, and was elected as deputy reeve of Berlin.
 His tannery suffered another fire in 1870, but was again rebuilt.
 Breithaupt continued his investment in Berlin real estate and began paying for the construction of houses, such as rental properties built in 1872 and 1876, as well as Sonneck House, his own suburban home, which was built in 1874 in Italianate style and which prominently featured stained glass work.
 He was elected as a county councillor again in 1876, and reached the zenith of his political career when he was elected as mayor of Berlin in 1879.

 In 1880, while still in office as the mayor of Berlin, Louis Breithaupt died.
 He is buried in Kitchener's Mount Hope Cemetery.
-His three sons co-managed the Breithaupt leather company after his death, and would continue under family management and ownership until its sale in 1967.
+His three sons co-managed the Breithaupt leather company after his death, and the firm would continue under family management and ownership until its sale in 1967.